Cancer Council Victoria Grants-in-Aid

 Cancer Council Victoria (CCV) Grants-in-Aid fund high-quality research into the causes, prevention, detection, diagnosis, and supportive care or treatment of cancer.

-There are 12 CCV Grants-in-Aid available with a maximum of $100,000 available per year, per grant, for up to 2 or 3 years (maximum $300,000 per grant).
-Two of these grants will be offered to projects targeting mesothelioma (1 grant) and regional focus (1 grant).
-Funding start date is 1st January 2023.
+There are 11 CCV Grants-in-Aid available with a maximum of $120,000 available per year, per grant, for up to 2 or 3 years (maximum $360,000 per grant).
+One of these grants is available for a project that has a regional focus.
+Funding start date is 1st January 2024.

 Eligibility

 • Applicants can only submit and hold one CCV Grant-in-Aid as CIA.
-Applicants who hold a Grant-in-Aid with an end date beyond 31-Dec-2022 (including applications with no-cost extensions) are not eligible to apply in the 2022 Grant-in-Aid round.
+Applicants who hold an existing Grant-in-Aid with an end date beyond 31-Dec-2023 (including applications with no-cost extensions) are not eligible to apply in the 2023 Grant-in-Aid round as CIA.

 • Applicants must be Australian citizens or be permanent Australian residents.

-• In addition to one application as CIA, all applicants are eligible to be named on one CCV Grant-in-Aid application as non-CIA (i.e. CIB, CIC, etc.).
+• In addition to one application/held grant as CIA, all applicants are eligible to be named on one CCV Grant-in-Aid application as non-CIA (i.e. CIB, CIC, etc.).

 • The CI team must not change between the EOI and the full application, except in extenuating circumstances.